 iii.
 USING STANDARD TERMS & REFERENCES

 A practice to avoid is using different terms and medical codes in the facility.
 Asking your workers to adapt to various exclusive changes might confuse them.
 It can affect their performances negatively and might increase the number of ineffective responses to support calls.
 Instead, it is better to stick with standard medical codes and terminology.
 That will reduce the burden of adjusting to these variations and focus more on the quality of healthcare services.
+See if a career in the medical field is right for you by taking Straighterline’s online medical terminology course.

 These were a few of the many aspects that highlight the importance of communication between healthcare professionals and improving it.
 Medical facilities should focus on this area while offering medical assistance to their patients.
 Otherwise, they will never be able to rid themselves of the erroneous actions and assumptions while promising care.